esheldon/wq/README.md

 ---------------

-All operations are performed using the wq script (short for "work queue"), including running the server, starting jobs, listing the queue, etc.
+All operations are performed using the wq script (short for "work queue"), such as running the server, starting jobs, listing the queue, etc.